clarus/coq-blog/posts/2015-02-17 A bench system for the Coq packages.md

 * Coq developers, to monitor the changes breaking compatibility.

 ## Use the bench
 The results of the bench are available on [coq-bench.github.io](http://coq-bench.github.io/), using the two installation strategies `clean` and `tree`.
 The results are presented in a colored table with the installation times for valid packages.
-The best column is the best score obtained for each package.
+The `best` column contains the best score obtained for each package.

 We check:

 * that packages are well-formed, using our [lint](https://github.com/coq-bench/run/blob/master/lint.rb) checker
 * the installation of dependencies (with a timeout of 5 minutes)
 * the installation of the package (with a timeout of 30 minutes)